GovTechSG/techpass-user-docs/docs/techpass-account-types.md

 - Public officer account
 - Vendor account

-TechPass account provisioned depends on the following of your organisational email address:
+TechPass account provisioned to you depends on the following of your organisational email address:

 - Domain name
 - Email address format

-Refer to the below table to know what type of TechPass account is provisioned to you based on these two factors:
+Refer to the below table to know more:

 | Domain | Format | Example | Your account type | TechPass ID format |